Manufacturing, Construction & Field Services job market report cover, Raleigh-Cary, NC, 2026-05

 Entry-Level Candidates

-Difficulty: Moderate to hard unless you can show hands-on training, reliability, and jobsite readiness.
+Difficulty: Moderate to hard unless you can show reliable on-site availability and some hands-on proof.

 Mid-Career Candidates